UstDoesTech/ust-blog/content/posts/strategy/numerical-impermanence-intro/index.md

 For some disciplines, like economics, the idea of numerical impermanence is as old as time, you might as well call it inflation.
 Numerical impermanence, as formalised, is a novel application of the old idea of impermanence to the oldest science in the world.
 For mathematicians, I hope you're not angry at me for breaking your world view.
 I hope you can see the value in embracing impermanence and using it to our advantage.

+Ultimately, the theorem of numerical impermanence isn't about rejecting mathematics.
+It's about embracing the living, breathing nature of numbers we see every day in the world around us.
+In a changing world, the most powerful numbers are the ones we understand in context.

 For the rest of us, I hope you can see the value in applying this concept to our systems and using it to help us navigate the chaos of life.
 Embrace impermanence.
 Embrace change.
 And remember that nothing is permanent - not even numbers.

+In future post we'll explore the theorem in more detail as well as look at some of the practical applications.